AEONplus/aeonplus.github.io/docs/software/aeonlib.md

 _A set of tools for accessing observatory APIs_

 #### What AEONlib is
-AEONlib will provide a stand-alone Python library designed to simplify and standardized programatic access to observational resources.
-For the moment we are heavily focused on submitting observations, but retrieving data from facilities with appropiate API access is a possible direction for future development.
+AEONlib will provide a stand-alone Python library designed to simplify and standardized programmatic access to observational resources.
+For the moment we are heavily focused on submitting observations, but retrieving data from facilities with appropriate API access is a possible direction for future development.

 Features of AEONlib include:
  - **Unified Configuration** -- All facilitiy configurations, such as passwords, API keys, or authentication tokens, can be supplied via enviornment variables or a `.env` file.